BecaLParker/Bookmark_manager/README.md

 controller -> model "give me all the bookmarks!! (bookmarks.all)"
 model -> controller "returns an array of bookmarked urls"
 controller -> view "passes on the array of bookmarked urls"
-view -> controller "html converting array to usable display (list?)"
+view -> browser "html converting array to usable display (list)"

+browser -> controller "POST request"
-controller -> browser "HTTP response"
+controller -> model "add and store this bookmark!!"
+model -> controller "returns an updated array of bookmarked urls" controller -> view "passes the updated array to the view"
+view -> browser "html converting array to usable display (list)"

 ## How to use
 ### To set up the project